 The coyote is at least civil with me and tells me that he is also helping, that he telling people to go to the churches too.
 I sarcastically thank him for his civic duty and continue to walk towards the main building…at a much, much faster pace.

-I speak with agents and go through the whole story again, I ask if I can just get a message to the refugees still in processing, to please go straight to the buses.
-They call the supervisor on duty at the Stanton Bridge, she denies my request.
+I speak with agents and go through the whole story again, I ask if I can just get a message to the refugees still in processing, for them to please go straight to the buses.
+They call the supervisor on duty at the Stanton Bridge, this time this supervisor is not willing to let us in, she denies my request.

 I walk back out, and see that the Houchen male volunteer flagged down a nearby patrol car.
 Thank God he did, as the minute the coyotes saw the cops, they all split and I was able to walk safely with him back to the buses.
 We decided to stand there and simply yell out, “aquí los autobúses para los refugiados Cubanos” (translation: buses for the Cuban refugees are here.)